Tony-XLZ/muHDBD-PID-Live/README.md

-# μHD-PID Live
+# μHDBD-PID Live

-μHD-PID Live is a PyQt5-based application designed to capture and record live video feeds from system cameras, while performing real-time analysis on the visual data.
+μHDBD-PID Live is a PyQt5-based application designed to capture and record live video feeds from system cameras, while performing real-time analysis on the visual data.
 It includes a graphical user interface that displays both the live video feed and a histogram representing the pixel intensity distribution, enabling insightful analysis of captured frames.

 ## Features
 - **Live Camera Feed**: View real-time camera feed with an option to switch between multiple connected cameras.